alice-i-cecile/mischief-in-miniature/MILESTONES.md

 ## Basic 3rd person camera

 - [] orientable character model
+- [] controls move the player relative to their orientation
 - [] camera follows character model
 - [] camera smoothing

+## Colliders from meshes

+- [] generate collider based on mesh
+- [] set models on top of the zero plane

 ## Data-driven design